 Here are some key directories to consider:

-- Bing Places for Business: Similar to Google Business Profile, it enhances your visibility on Bing search engine and maps, reaching a broader audience.
+- Bing Places for Business: Similar to Google Business Profile, it enhances your visibility on Bing Search Engine and Maps, reaching a broader audience.

 Social Media Presence

-Social Media Content Strategy for Startups
+Social Media Content Strategy for Professional Firms

 A strong content strategy is the backbone of your social media presence.
 Develop a content calendar to plan and schedule your posts in advance.